LankyCyril/edgecase/readme.md

 optional arguments:
-  -x X, --index X            location of the reference .ecx index (REQUIRED) -f f, --flags f            process only entries with all these sam flags present (default: 0) -g g, --flags-any g        process only entries with any of these sam flags present (default: 65535) -F F, --flag-filter F      process only entries with none of these sam flags present (default: 0) -q Q, --min-quality Q      process only entries with MAPQ >= Q (default: 0) -m M, --max-read-length M  max read length to consider when selecting lookup regions (default: None)
+  -x X, --index X            location of the reference .ecx index (REQUIRED) -f f, --flags f            process only entries with all these sam flags present (default: 0) -F F, --flag-filter F      process only entries with none of these sam flags present (default: 0) -q Q, --min-quality Q      process only entries with MAPQ >= Q (default: 0) -m M, --max-read-length M  max read length to consider when selecting lookup regions (default: None)